 Minakari or Meenakari (Persian: میناکاری), the revered art of enamel working and adorning copper with vibrant and baked coats, stands as a distinguished art form in Isfahan.
 Each piece in this gift set showcases the meticulous skill and artistry behind this captivating craft, featuring intricate designs and a vibrant color palette that captures the imagination

-Object: Set of 2mina vase and mina Plate
+- Object: Set of 2 Minakari vases and Minakari Plate

 About the artwork:

-The artwork you are purchasing is called Mina with a rich old history of around 5000 years.
-Mina means blue in ancient Persian language and the blue colour in this artwork is a symbol of heaven’s sky.
-Although blue is the traditional colour in this art however, the contemporary Mina handcrafts could be found in a variety of colours these days such as green, grey, pink and etc.
+The artwork you are purchasing is called Minakari or Meenakari (Persian: میناکاری) with a rich old history of around 5000 years.
+Mina means blue in the ancient Persian language and the blue colour in this artwork symbolises heaven’s sky.
+Although blue is the traditional colour in this art, however, contemporary Mina handcrafts can be found in a variety of colours these days such as green, grey, pink and etc.

 Besides the preparation of paint cream, the desired objects which are mainly made of copper are created by hammering and forming.
-These objects have a long list of shapes including vases, plates, containers and etc. After forming the objects they should be cleaned thoroughly prior to being covered with white enamel coating.
+These objects have a long list of shapes, including vases, plates, containers, etc. After forming the objects they should be cleaned thoroughly prior to being covered with a white enamel coating.
 The cleanness of the surface is very important at this stage since very minor dirt or even hand oil or moisture could cause a crack in the final product.
 The enamelled object then is baked in the furnace at around 700° in a few stages.